sullyj42/tweet_disco/README.md

 # Tweet Disco Guide

-## Jeremiah Sullivan.
+## Jeremiah Sullivan, Jingyi Li.
 EC601 Boston University, September 2019.

+## User stories
+Identify if the language is positive or negative
+In:  Comments from BU Twitter account // #boston…
+Out: Overall sentiment from the past month

+MVP: A program that can accept an account/hashtag/… and (for a given time / something) output the overall sentiment (happy or sad)

+## Introduction
 This repository contains the code necessary for a simple twitter relationship query using the following libraries
 > python-twitter